OmiWanji/alx-system_engineering-devops/README.md

-this is my shell directory
+this is my betty assingment in shell permission